Whoaa512/starred/README.md

 ## TypeScript

+- [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [maccman/ai-monorepo-scaffold](https://github.com/maccman/ai-monorepo-scaffold) - A scaffold demonstrating how to use a turbo, mono repo, trpc, better auth, react, postgres and cursor ai rules.
 - [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 Extremely fast, scalable, memory API for the AI era.
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.